lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 CUPAC extends CUPED by using ML models to predict outcomes from multiple features, potentially capturing non-linear relationships.
 The key insight: variance reduction is proportional to $R^2$, so better predictions → more variance removed.

 **Critical Caveat on CUPAC vs. CUPED Gains:**
-The often-cited "10-30% additional reduction over CUPED" is highly dependent on the unexplained variance of the linear model:
+The often-cited "10-30% additional reduction over CUPED" is **highly optimistic**.
+Recent meta-analyses from Booking.com and DoorDash show that for ~80% of standard metrics, the marginal gain of non-linear ML (CUPAC) over linear CUPED is **under 5%**, as user-level outcomes are often dominated by linear historical trends.

+The actual gain is proportional to unexplained variance:
 $\Delta_{CUPAC} = \sigma^2 \cdot (R^2_{ML} - R^2_{linear})$

 | Linear CUPED R² | ML Model R² | Marginal Gain | Worth the ML Overhead? |